I am a mother, traveler, and experienced au pair. I love sharing my experiences with readers online.

 I personally used GreatAuPair a few years back and found the opportunity to be an au pair in Italy.
 I had just graduated from high school and it was the perfect time for me to take a little break and explore the world.

 Being an au pair was something that I had never considered, until my sister, who had used GreatAuPair to find a job in New Zealand, recommended the site to me.
-When my sister recommended GreatAuPair to me, I decided to sign up just for fun, because it was free and I thought it might be interesting to see where I could go.
+I decided to sign up just for fun, because it was free and I thought it might be interesting to see where I could go.

 Within a few weeks, I had received initial contact from several different families.
 When I received the email from the family in Italy, I knew in my gut that I should take that opportunity.